jeertmans/DiffeRT2d/papers/joss/paper.md

 Despite its capabilities, SionnaRT's complexity can be a barrier for researchers seeking a straightforward solution for fundamental studies in RT applied to radio propagation.
-Moreover, we believe that the research is lacking a simple-to-use and highly interpretable RT framework.
+We believe that researchers need a simple-to-use and highly interpretable RT framework.

 DiffeRT2d addresses these shortcomings by providing a comprehensive,